 Basic operations

-In this section, we will explore basic operations on the Chromia blockchain, focusing on adding data through transactions.
-By the end of this tutorial, you will understand how to create users, make posts, and manage followers within your dapp.
+In this section, basic operations on the Chromia blockchain will be explored, with a focus on adding data through transactions.
+By the end of this tutorial, the creation of users, making of posts, and management of followers within the dapp will be understood.

 Add data through transactions

-In Chromia, you add data to the blockchain by sending transactions, which can contain one or more database operations known as "operations."
-Let’s define the operations for creating users, making posts, and following users.
+In Chromia, data is added to the blockchain by sending transactions, which can contain one or more database operations known as "operations."
+The operations for creating users, making posts, and following users are defined as follows.

 Register a user